greenelab/deep-review/sections/04_study.md

 a sequence segment while a contact map contains information of global conformation.
 Secondary structure prediction is a basic problem and almost an essential module of any protein structure prediction package.
-It has also been frequently used to benchmark new machine learning methods.
+It has also been used as sequence labeling benchmark in the machine learning community.
 Contact prediction is much more challenging than secondary structure prediction, but it has a much larger impact on tertiary structure prediction.
 In recent years, contact prediction has made good progress and its accuracy